Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 * As an employer who shares decision-making with others I like how easy it is to send that CV to other members of my organization as a way of fielding potential candidates.

-* I would also be interested in seeing the code behind this candidate's other projects.
+* As an employer I would also be interested in seeing the code behind this candidate's other projects.
 A link to the associated GitHub accounts is very useful to me.

 * As an employer who runs an SME I would like an online portfolio to tell me what experience a candidate has specific to my type of business.